-Students sometimes need to miss class for a religious observance, a UW athletic commitment, graduate school interview or some other legitimate reason.
-These are PLANNED absences and any arrangements for making up missed work must be made a minimum of one weekBEFORE the absence occurs.
-Otherwise, the absence will be unexcused and you will receive a zero on the missed work.
+If you need to miss class for a religious observance, a UW athletic commitment, graduate school interview or some other legitimate reason, you must make arrangements to make up the missed work a minimum of one week before the absence occurs, otherwise, the absence will be unexcused and you will receive a zero on the missed work.
 Homework must be turned in early (before the deadline) if you will be absent on the day it is due.
-If you must miss lab for a legitimate planned reason, let your TA know before the absence what day(s) you will be absent and the reason for the absence.

-Serious Illness
+Serious Illness/ Family Emergency

-If you are seriously ill and are unable to attend lab, inform your TA via email and copy Dr. Zelewski.
-If you need an extension on your homework, arrangements must be made with Dr. Zelewski BEFORE the homework due date.
+If you are seriously ill or experiencing a family emergency and are unable to attend lab, inform your TA via email and copy Dr. Zelewski.
+If you need an extension on your homework due to a serious illness or family emergency, arrangements must be made with Dr. Zelewski BEFORE the homework due date.
 Late homework cannot be accepted for any reason once the answer key is posted.